 Harbor water samples are taken once each quarter year in Sasebo, Yokosuka, and Nakagusuku Wan in areas where nuclear-powered ships berth and from upstream and downstream locations.
-These samples are analyzed for gamma radioactivity, including cobalt 60.
-A germanium detector with a multichannel analyzer is used to measure gamma radioactivity and to detect the presence of cobalt 60.
-Procedures for analysis are selected to detect cobalt 60 if its concentration exceeds 3.7 Becquerel per liter, which is at least thirty times lower than the applicable limits for water set by agencies such as the U.S. Nuclear Regulatory Commission and the International Commission on Radiological Protection.
-No cobalt 60 was detected in any of the quarterly water samples collected.
+A germanium detector with a multichannel analyzer is used to measure the gamma radioactivity of the samples and to detect the presence of cobalt-60.
+Procedures for analysis will detect cobalt-60 if its concentration exceeds the EPA drinking water limits (3.7 becquerel per liter2), which is more than a factor of 25 lower then the drinking water standard set by the World Health Organization (100 becquerel per liter).
+No cobalt-60 was detected in any of the quarterly water samples collected.
 The harbor water sample locations are shown in Figures 1, 2, and 3.